-School Facility Good Repair Status (Most Recent Year) Year and month of the most recent FIT report: November 2018 System Inspected Repair Status Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Fair Bleachers in the gym are showing considerable wear and damage to the closing mechanisms and there is damage to some of the planks.
-Repair plans include recalibrating the hardware to allow for correct operation and replacement of suspect planks.
-Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Good Electrical: Electrical Good Restrooms/Fountains: Restrooms, Sinks/ Fountains Good
+Year and month of the most recent FIT report: November 2018

+System Inspected Rating Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Fair Bleachers in the gym are showing considerable wear and damage to the closing mechanisms and there is damage to some of the planks.
+Repairs that have been completed are recalibrating the hardware to allow for correct operation and replacement of suspect planks.
+Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Good

-School Facility Good Repair Status (Most Recent Year) Year and month of the most recent FIT report: November 2018 System Inspected Repair Status Repair Needed and Action Taken or Planned Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roofs Fair The Gym roof is in need of repair.
-External: Playground/School Grounds, Windows/ Doors/Gates/Fences Poor The external windows in the school are older single pane unites with poor sealing ability and poor latching systems.
-Football field sprinkler system needs extensive repair to valves and sprinkler heads.
-Plans are in place to begin seeking quotes for window repair.
-Main shut off valve has been installed to allow for individual zones to be shut off for repair.
+System Inspected Rating Repair Needed and Action Taken or Planned Electrical: Electrical Good Restrooms/Fountains: Restrooms, Sinks/ Fountains Good Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roofs Fair The Gym roof is in need of inspection and repair.
+External: Playground/School Grounds, Windows/ Doors/Gates/Fences Fair The external windows in the school are older single pane unites with poor sealing ability and poor latching systems.
+Overall Rating Fair